melissa-nunez/melissa-nunez.github.io/_posts/2019-02-13-valentine.md

 </p>

 ## Conclusion
+I was able to identify four different subtypes of love songs.
+The four subtypes are slow and sad, slow and romantic, upbeat yet sad, and upbeat and romantic.
 Overall, if you prefer slower songs like I do, then the most heart-breaking song for you would be Bleeding Love while the more romantic one would be You're Beautiful.
-I definitely enjoyed having bleeding love on repeat for Valentine's Day.
+Meanwhile, if you prefer upbeat songs, the saddest love song would be Landslide and the more romantic song is Wouldn't it be nice.

 Spotify's API is a great resource and there are many ways in which it can be used.
-I will link a few other projects (from which I was inspired) that have used the API.
+I have linked a few other projects (from which I was inspired) that have used the API.
 It is also a great way to familiarize yourself with sentiment analysis.

 If interested, make sure to check these out: